-Subscribe to support Nancy Jane's work and read subscriber-only content.
+Subscribe to Nancy Jane to support their work and read subscriber-only content.

 Nancy Jane Moore's books include the science fiction novel, The Weave, published by Aqueduct Press, the novella Changeling, also from Aqueduct, and the collection Conscientious Inconsistencies, from PS Publishing.
 Her short fiction has appeared in numerous anthologies and in magazines ranging from the National Law Journal to Lady Churchill's Rosebud Wristlet.
 She is a member of the author's co-op Book View Cafe, where she has five ebooks available and is a contributor to many of that publisher's anthologies.
 In addition to writing fiction, Nancy teaches empowerment self defense and is working on a book on self defense for women.
 She holds a fourth degree black belt in Aikido.
 A native Texan who lived in Washington, DC, for many years, she now resides in Oakland, California.